Artistic talent is equally distributed across the globe.

 No Chambers is a project focused on highlighting artists making music everywhere.
 Its goal is to supplement existing Western music media, which often places too much focus on musicians and bands from backgrounds similar to its publications.

-To do this, No Chambers features one album each month, pulling its recommendations from the wider world of music that often goes less-noticed in existing (English-language) music coverage.
+To do this, No Chambers features albums and articles from the wider world of music that often goes less-noticed in existing (English-language) coverage.
 Other than this, there is no organizing principle to No Chambers.
 Featured albums can be from any genre, time period, and point in an artist’s discography.

 Whether this newsletter is providing new finds or reminders of records to revisit, the hope is that No Chambers will provide a welcome break from the echo chamber that Western music coverage can too easily become.